apache/cloudstack-documentation/source/adminguide/host_and_storage_tags.rst

 There are two types of host tags:

 - (Explicit) host tags: the host tags are managed by CloudStack, including the flexible host tags.
 Cloud operator can set, update, and delete host tags via CloudStack API or GUI.
 - Implicit host tags: the host tags are not managed by CloudStack API.
+Cloud operator cannot use both implicit host tags and flexible host tags.

 .. note::
    Currently the implicit host tags are only configurable on KVM hosts.